isomerpages/nparks-festival/_programmes/What's On.md

 #### #SGParksFest <br>
-Are your ready to have a blast at Parks Festival?
-We sure are!
-And we want to hear all about your amazing experience at the event.
-Don't forget to share your stories, photos and videos on social media with the hashtag **#SGParksFest**.
-Let's show the world how much fun we're having!
-So get your cameras ready, put on your dancing shoes and let's make some unforgettable memories together!
+Share your experience with us!
+Post your stories, photos and videos on social media with the hashtag **#SGParksFest**.
+Let's make some unforgettable memories together in this year's Parks Festival 2023!